-This fall, the Washington University Green Ambassadors are launching a Residential Composting program, allowing all students living on the South 40 to collect compost in their residence.
-The program comes after a series of successful pilots implemented last year in a small selection of campus buildings.
+In Fall 2019, the Washington University Green Ambassadors launched a Residential Composting program, allowing all students living on the South 40 to collect compost in their residence.
+The program followed a series of successful pilots implemented in the 2019/19 academic year in a small selection of residential buildings.

 How To Participate